-School Messenger is the automated notification system which LifeScape utilizes to communicate with families, bus drivers, and school districts with any school-related information which may include but is not limited to: late starts, early dismissals, event reminders, emergency notifications, etc. To ensure that School Messenger is effective in the ability to communicate with families, bus drivers, and school districts it is important that all parties have their phone and email information kept up to date with administration.
+School Messenger is the automated notification system which LifeScape utilizes to communicate with families, bus drivers, and school districts with any school-related information which may include but is not limited to: late starts, early dismissals, event reminders, emergency notifications, etc. In order to ensure that School Messenger is effective in the ability to communicate with families, bus drivers, and school districts it is important that all parties have their phone and email information kept up to date with the administration of LifeScape Specialty Schools.